Kasia Madera

 Katarzyna "Kasia" Madera (born 4 October 1974) is a British journalist and television news presenter.
-She fronts mainly morning bulletins on BBC One, the BBC News channel, and formerly presented the Newsday and World News Today.
+She fronts mainly morning bulletins on BBC One, the BBC News channel, and formerly presented Newsday and World News Today.

 Madera is a main presenter on the BBC News channel covering for the channel's chief presenters and alternative weekend afternoons, and the BBC News at One, as well as for BBC News Polska.

 Early life and education

 Madera was born at St Mary's Hospital in Paddington, London on 4 October 1974 to Polish parents, her father was born in Lviv (then part of Poland, now located in western Ukraine); he died when she was six months old.
 She is an only child.
 She graduated from Queen Mary & Westfield, University of London, with a 2:1 in French and politics.

 Career

 After joining the BBC graduate programme in 2002, she initially presented BBC Three's youth-oriented news bulletin 60 Seconds.
 She then presented the round-up of the day's entertainment and celebrity news in E24.

 Formally joining the BBC News channel as a news presenter, she presented as a regular stand-in, alongside her roles on Newsday and World News Today.
-She worked for BBC News and BBC World News as the news anchor of the evening and overnight bulletins..
+She worked for BBC News and BBC World News as the news anchor of the evening and overnight bulletins.
 Madera presented the most-watched BBC One, the BBC News channel and BBC World News simulcast following the opening ceremony of London 2012 Olympics when the Channel achieved its highest ever viewing figures.
 Also the overnight coverage of The Death of Nelson Mandela.

 Madera speaks Polish, and as a result reported for the BBC News channel on the 2007 Polish parliamentary election and again in 2015, 2014 European Elections, and the 2010 Polish Air Force Tu-154 crash in Russia, which killed 96 people including Polish President Lech Kaczyński.
 She also took over from Huw Edwards after the death of Nelson Mandela presenting overnight coverage on BBC One, BBC World News, the BBC News channel and PBS.

 On 2 February 2023, it was confirmed that Madera – along with many other presenters of the domestic BBC News channel – would lose their presenting roles as part of the BBC's relaunched news channel.
 In May 2024 Madera and three other presenters started legal action against the BBC on the grounds of sex and age discrimination and equal pay.